Analysts Mean recommendation for Bionano Genomics Inc. (BNGO) was 1.20: Is this the key time?

-Let’s start up with the current stock price of Bionano Genomics Inc. (BNGO), which is $5.55 to be very precise.
-The Stock rose vividly during the last session to $5.99 after opening rate of $5.95 while the lowest price it went was recorded $5.665 before closing at $5.69.Recently in News on August 4, 2021, Bionano Genomics Reports Second Quarter 2021 Financial Results and Highlights Recent Business Progress.
+Let’s start up with the current stock price of Bionano Genomics Inc. (BNGO), which is $5.47 to be very precise.
+The Stock rose vividly during the last session to $5.43 after opening rate of $5.15 while the lowest price it went was recorded $5.14 before closing at $5.39.Recently in News on August 4, 2021, Bionano Genomics Reports Second Quarter 2021 Financial Results and Highlights Recent Business Progress.
 226% year-over-year total revenue increase driven by growth in the Saphyr installed base.
 You can read further details here

 Bionano Genomics Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $15.69 on 02/16/21, with the lowest value was $3.91 for the same time period, recorded on 01/08/21.